-They changed the exterior of the pub to read ‘The Tottenham’.
-This will have been a quieter and more convenient location at which to film, as opposed to the crowded, bustling Oxford Street.
+They changed the exterior of the pub to read “The Tottenham.”
+This would have been a quieter and more convenient location at which to film, as opposed to the crowded, bustling Oxford Street with very limited parking for film vehicles.
 The real Tottenham is also at an extremely busy intersection.

 In Career of Evil, Robin comes here and gets drunk after finding out some upsetting news.
-Strike tracks her down, much like what she did for him in The Cuckoo’s Calling, and takes her to Hazlitt’s hotel on Frith Street where Strike pays for her to stay for the night.
+Strike tracks her down, much like what she did for him in The Cuckoo’s Calling, and takes her to Hazlitt’s hotel on Frith Street, where Strike pays for her to stay for the night.